GAD-65 Antibodies Test: Purpose, High/Low Levels, Symptoms, Normal Range & Complete Guide

 2. If Related to Neurological Disorders

-3. General Autoimmune Symptoms
+3. General Autoimmune Features

 Reference Ranges

-Negative< 5 IU/mL
+- Negative: < 5 IU/mL

-Positive≥ 5 IU/mL (suggests autoimmune activity)
+- Positive: ≥ 5 IU/mL (suggestive of autoimmune activity)

 Sample Type